 Get homebuyers intrigued by talking about the highlights of your neighborhood.
 Review the latest restaurants in town, and add a personal touch by telling them what item you liked there best.
 Update readers about the latest retail stores in the locality.
 Vegan, environment-conscious and homegrown concepts are hot, so talk about local businesses in similar areas.

-This email from Tripadvisor is based on on-site search behavior.
+Tripadvisor emails are based on on-site search behavior.
 They realized the person’s interest in the locality and rounded up the best hotels, parks, and eateries in the area.
 The text and background colors add a soft touch overall to the newsletter.

 49% of customers say they love receiving emails from their favorite brands.
 However, most of the time, these newsletters end up in the spam box.
 Here is how you can ensure your emails see the light of day:

 Always include clickbait in your newsletters to excite readers.
 It can either be a gift voucher or an exclusive entry to your next open house.
 There are over 1.3 million registered real estate agents in the United States, according to NAR.
 So, implement the above real estate newsletter ideas to start a successful newsletter campaign to generate leads and establish you as a reliable real estate agent in your area.